 I have continued my interest in parental autonomy support with a collaboration with Dr. Cleveland looking at parental autonomy support within non-explanatory parent-child conversations.
 Young children ask a lot of questions, and a large amount of research has suggested that when children ask causal questions, they want and expect causal answers.
 But what happens if the parent doesn't give a causal answer?
 We investigated different types of non-explanatory responses.
 This work is currently under review.

-In my work in the Intergroup Social Perception Lab under the direction of Dr. Kristin Pauker, I have recently been involved in a series of studies looking at how parents may implicitly or explicitly teach their children about race and interethnic interactions.
-We have just finished data collection and are currently analyzing data.
+In my work in the Intergroup Social Perception Lab under the direction of Dr. Kristin Pauker, I have been involved in a series of studies looking at how parents may implicitly or explicitly teach their children about race and interethnic interactions.

-My doctoral dissertation examines gender stereotypes within television shows aimed at preschool-aged children.
-I am conducting a thorough content analysis of the shows as well as an experiment where children are shown a series of stereotyped clips, a series of counter-stereotyped clips, or a combination and then asked about their knowledge of gender stereotypes, gender essentialism, and their motivation to persist in a difficult task.
+My doctoral dissertation examined gender stereotypes within television shows aimed at preschool-aged children.
+I conducted a thorough content analysis of the shows as well as an experiment where children are shown a series of stereotyped clips, a series of counter-stereotyped clips, or a combination and then asked about their knowledge of gender stereotypes, gender essentialism, and their motivation to persist in a difficult task.